Stocks fall, oil tops $100 a barrel as Ukraine war rages

 Russia's invasion of Ukraine has also put more pressure on agricultural commodity prices, which were also already getting pushed higher with rising inflation.
 Wheat and corn prices rose more than 5% per bushel and are already up more than 20% so far this year.
 Ukraine is a key exporter of both crops.

+“A whole confluence of factors are impacting markets,” said Bill Northey, senior investment director at U.S. Bank Wealth Management.
+"We see that manifesting not only in (stock) markets right now, which certainly have been more volatile over the course of the past two weeks since the invasion of Ukraine, but we’re also seeing it now across the rates complex as well as the commodities complex.”

-Investors continued putting money into bonds.
-The yield on the 10-year Treasury fell sharply, to 1.70% from 1.83% late Monday.
+Investors continued putting money into bonds, pushing yields lower.
+The yield on the 10-year Treasury fell sharply, sliding to 1.73% from 1.83% late Monday.
 It is now back to where it was in January.
 In February, it had crossed back above 2% for the first time in over two years.
 The 10-year Treasury yield is used to set interest rates on mortgages and many other kinds of loans.

+The sharp pullback in bond yields weighed on banks.
+JPMorgan Chase fell 3.8% and Bank of America slid 3.9%.

+More than 70% of the stocks in the S&P 500 closed lower, with technology, industrials and communication companies among the biggest drags on the benchmark index.
+Only the energy sector notched a gain.
+Occidental Petroleum jumped 7%.

 The conflict in Ukraine has shaken markets globally and added to worries about economic growth in the face of rising inflation and plans from central banks to raise interest rates.
 The U.S. and its allies have been putting significant pressure on Russia's financial system as that nation continues its push into Ukraine and its key cities.